DeepNav/ControlSystem/README.md

 ## Core Components

+### Manual Controller

+In manual mode, we use xbox one or ps4 game controller connected via wire to control the throttle and steering, also we mapped buttons to switch between manual mode and AI mode, toggle of cruise mode and drive/revers shifter.

 ### Device Manager

-Device Manager is heart of this control system, it manages all devices and mediates states and events from different devices.
+Device Manager is the heart of this control system, it manages all devices and mediates states and events from different devices.

 ### WsServer